 Brough in Labor firing line on Slipper case

-LABOR ramps up attack on Mal Brough and his involvement with James Ashby, who's made claims against the Speaker.
+LABOR has ramped up its attack on Mal Brough and his involvement with the man who has made sexual harassment claims against parliamentary Speaker Peter Slipper.

 Mr Brough, who is seeking preselection from the Liberal National Party to run for Mr Slipper's seat of Fisher at the next election, says he has done nothing wrong.